iamsahm/drivvn-frontend-task/README.md

 The task was briefed as detailed in [brief_and_plan.md](brief_and_plan.md).
 I've added comments to that file to explain my thought process, planning and the decisions I made.
 This is my first time using TypeScript, I would love feedback on how I can improve my use of it!

+I have continued development on another branch, outside the time window alloted for the task.
+You can find it in the 'extension' branch.

 ## Running the app

 This app was created using the Next.js framework.
 Install the dependencies and run it using the following commands: